alenic/realGA/README.md

 # Real Gen
 Fast implementation of Genetic Algorithm for nonlinear constrained optimization problems.<br>
-The **Fitness** function is a function, defined by the user, that must be minimized.
-The Fitness, usually is a nonlinear Loss Function, that depends on a solution of the problem, this 'solution' is called **chromosome**.<br>
+The **Fitness** function is a nonlinear function, defined by the user, that must be minimized.<br>
-A chromosome, is composed by n components called **genes**.<br>
+A chromosome, in this library, is simply composed by n real numbers called **genes**, then a chromosome is a real vector of dimension n, and a gene is a component of the vector.
-Every genes, are simply real numbers, and then, a chromosome can be view as a vector of real numbers.
-In this view, the Fitness is just a nonlinear multivariate function.

 If x is the cromosome then